petecarapetyan/wysinati/site/non-commodo/ipsum/index.md

 ---
 layout: layout-sidebar
-title: index
+title: Ipsum
 eleventyNavigation:
-  key: index
+  key: ipsum
-  title: index
+  title: Ipsum
-  parent: ipsum
+  parent:  non-commodo

   # order: 42
 # FIXME - Values shown above are currently derived from the file path only, except order which is also commented out because it is optional.
 Correct as desired and delete comment(s).
 ---